-AEMO intends the Electricity Demand Forecasting methodology to be applied for the development of electricity consumption forecasts used within:
+AEMO intends for the Electricity Demand Forecasting methodology to be applied for the development of electricity consumption forecasts used in the:

-- NEM ESOO and Reliability Forecasts
+- NEM ESOO and Reliability Forecasts.

-- NEM Medium Term Projected Assessment of System Adequacy (MT-PASA)
+- NEM Medium Term Projected Assessment of System Adequacy (MT PASA).

-- Energy Adequacy Assessment Projection (EAAP)
+- Energy Adequacy Assessment Projection (EAAP).

-- ISP
+- ISP.

 - WEM ESOO.

-AEMO does not warrant the suitability of the methodologyEDF for other purposes.
+AEMO does not warrant the suitability of the methodology for other purposes.

-1.1.2 Forecasting principles
+1.2 Forecasting principles